Coeur-Alexandrine/alx-system_engineering-devops/0x01-shell_permissions/README.md

-#!/bin/bashs
+#!/bin/bash
-Create a script that creates a directory called my-dir with permissions 751 in the working directory
+Create a script that creates a directory called mydir with permissions 751 in the working directory